ContraCLM: Contrastive Learning For Causal Language Model: More on Evaluation

-\paragraph{\ourmethod leads to representations with better discrimination and contextulization}{In comparison, Figure \ref{fig:appendix_sts_scores_full} also validates that contrastive learning effectively yields more discriminative representations with a comparatively larger similarity gap between the similar pairs and dissimilar pairs.
-Thereby, the similarity ranking results of the sequence pairs are more aligned with those obtained according to similarity scores provided by a human.
-Figure \ref{fig:appendix_sts_rank_full} shows that \ourmethod consistently outperforms the other models, with the ranking results better matching the ground truth.
+In contrast, Figure \ref{fig:appendix_sts_rank_and_score_analysis} (left) further validates that contrastive learning effectively yields more discriminative representations with a comparatively larger similarity gap between similar pairs and dissimilar pairs.
+Thereby, the similarity ranking results of the sequence pairs are more aligned with those obtained according to similarity scores provided by a human, as shown in Figure \ref{fig:appendix_sts_rank_and_score_analysis} (right). }